WHICH TYPE OF INJECTABLE IS RIGHT FOR YOU?

 The world of injectables and fillers is vast, and with so many different options to choose from, it can seem overwhelming.
 Injectables and fillers are categorized by type according to the concern they target and how they do it.
 I can customize your treatment based on what is best suited for you so that you look and feel your absolute best.
 These are the three most common types you should know about:

-WHAT TO EXPECT You can typically see results in one to seven days, depending on which neurotoxin you choose.
+- What to expect: You can typically see results in 1-7 days, depending on which neurotoxin you choose.
 Regardless of the injectable used, the results typically last, on average, three to four months.
-But, after repeated regular injections, your results may last up to six months.
-You may be red or bruised at the injection site for a few days, and, in rare instances, you may feel mild flu-like symptoms after treatment.
+But, after repeated regular injections, your results may last up to 6 months.